deepakravibabu/Bachelor_project_PLC/README.md

 transducers like LVDT and the whole assembly process is controlled by the program logic.
 - The machine can be operated in both automatic and manual mode.
-Thus the automation of this process will improve productivity, safety and assembly accuracy.
+The automation of this process will improve productivity, safety and assembly accuracy.